humnetlab/FirePolygons/README.md

 * Evaluated our method in **real-time initial attack operations**🧑‍🚒 for two key wildfires in Spain.

 ### But how do the polygons get modeled using basin delineation from "hydrology" principles?
 Since fire does not spread on the landscape like water flowing in a drainage basin, we model fire behavior using the elapsed time (i.e., arrival of time) from Cell2Fire simulations.
-Time is a continuous quantity which
+Time is a continuous quantity which can be measured cumulatively beginning from the time of ignition.

 <br/>
 <p align="center">
   <img src="figures/basins.jpeg" width="900">